 I estimate that I have experienced more pain from this last effect than from all other effects combined.

 Once I have identified and labeled irrelevant data, I look for ways to eliminate it.
 Moving irrelevant data into fixtures or test data builders, hides the symptoms without solving the problem.
 Ironically, moving irrelevant data into fixtures or test data builders merely makes that data easier to spread to more tests to which they do not relate, creating more, not less, potential for unhealthy dependency.
 It masks the very kind of observation that Brian made in his code base.
-Sometimes, I write a test and notice that not both the value and the type of a piece of data doesn’t matter.
+Sometimes, I write a test and notice that, for some piece of data, neither its value nor its type matters to me.
 I find this happens a lot when I test-drive controller behavior that takes data from a model and hands it directly to a view.

 I notice here that